Getting started

 Support Mantine

-• Share your feedback in GitHub Discussions – we are always happy to hear your thoughts on how to make Mantine better.
-Most of the new features and components are based on the feedback we receive from the community.
+• Share your feedback in GitHub Discussions – we are always happy to hear your thoughts on how to improve Mantine.
+Most of the new features and components are based on the feedback received from the community.

 • Help others on Discord and/or GitHub Discussions.
 There are usually 10-20 new questions every day, you can help people with their issues and questions.
 While helping others, you will learn yourself and become more proficient with React and Mantine.

 • Give us a code review.
-You are welcome to explore @mantine/* packages source code and provide your feedback on how we can improve it.
+You are welcome to explore the source code of @mantine/* packages and provide your feedback on how it can be improved.
 We are always open to new ideas and suggestions.

 • Send us some kind words.
 We usually receive only bug reports and feature requests, it is always nice to hear that people enjoy working with Mantine.